NicoleShen/infosys222/case/chinook.md

 - Write a single SQL statement (without using subquery) to update that particular fax number by adding a + sign at the front of it

+## Sample output
+- yet to be unlocked!

 ## Q05: Create the country (8%)